How to love the freedom of leaderless fandom, and fight the flipside of organized abuse

 - Hold weak organizers accountable.

 Remember, the problem isn’t just bad people.
 It’s platforms they use for peer enabling cliques, and weak moderation conditions they create.
-You don’t own the platforms, but can work to break up toxic groups as well as demanding better standards from ones you’re in if they’re infested by corrupt or doormat organizers.
+You don’t own the platforms, but you can demand better standards from groups you’re in if they’re infested by corrupt and doormat organizers.
 When a subculture is based on leaderless peers, it all comes down to drawing a line instead of turning a blind eye for friends.
 Friends hold friends accountable because they care about others, and if an organizer doesn’t do that, get their corrupt influence out!
 If they hold a death grip on their groups or events, do not make leisure fun time your priority over the bigger picture.
 Deplatform, demolish, decontaminate, rebuild.

 - Support intensive research and reporting.